AxisCommunications/backstage-plugins/plugins/jira-dashboard/README.md

 );
 ```

-OPTIONAL: You can choose to only display the Jira Dashboard tab if a specific annotation is available in the entity.
-The example below checks how to use the `isJiraDashboardAvailable` function to check for the `jira.com` annotation.
-It is also possible to define a custom function to check for other annotations.
+OPTIONAL: The function `isJiraDashboardAvailable` checks for the annotation `axis.com`.
+You can choose to check for other existing annotation by padding the prop `annotationPrefix` into the function.
+See example below.

 ```tsx
 // In packages/app/src/components/catalog/EntityPage.tsx